- produce truth tables for common logic circuit including half adders and full adders

 - show awareness of the characteristics of massively parallel computers

-: to perform a set of coordinated computations simultaneouslymassively parallel computer
+Massive: large numbers of processorsParallel: to perform a set of coordinated computations simultaneouslymassively parallel computerw19 33 Q9 [3]

 w15 32 Q4.c [4]